danielebedini/danielebedini/README.md

 I'm currently studying Computer Science and I'm about to start my 3rd and last academic year.

-Skills: JS / TS / JS / HTML / CSS / PHP / C / C++ / PY / JAVA
+Skills: JS / TS / HTML / CSS / PHP / C / C++ / PY / JAVA

 <!--
 **danielebedini/danielebedini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.